faithvoid/OpenArenaNX/README.md

 ## **Q3ArenaNX**
 A port of ioquake3 for the Nintendo Switch.
-Compatible with both controllers and keyboard + mouse controls!
+Compatible with both controllers (including WIP gyroscope support!) and keyboard + mouse controls!
 Based off of ioquake3 1.36.

 ### ***"Why?
 Doesn't ioquake3-nx already exist?"***
 It does, and this project uses some of it's code!
 But this project aims to fix a few issues that build has, keep it updated, and eventually implement local splitscreen co-op.